Maldoror (film)

 Maldoror is a 2024 crime thriller film co-written and directed by Fabrice Du Welz.
 Inspired by the judicial scandal surrounding Belgian serial killer and child molester Marc Dutroux, Maldoror stars Anthony Bajon as a young policeman who becomes obsessed with a case involving a notorious child abuser.
 Alba Gaïa Bellugi, Alexis Manenti and Sergi López star in the supporting roles.
 The film is a co-production between Belgium and France.

 The film premiered on 3 September 2024 at the 81st Venice International Film Festival.
 It was theatrically released in France on 15 January 2025, and in Belgium on 22 January 2025.

 Plot

-Following the disappearance of two girls, impulsive young police officer Paul Chartier is assigned to the secret unit "Maldoror" to monitor a dangerous sex offender.
+Following the disappearance of two girls, the impulsive young Belgian Gendarmerie officer Paul Chartier is assigned to the secret unit "Maldoror" to monitor a dangerous sex offender.
 When the operation is undone by the dysfunctional police and legal system, a frustrated and obsessed Chartier takes the hunt for the perpetrator into his own hands.